-A. The admissions committee will consider the bulk of applications immediately after the April 17 deadline.
-Students applying for credits will receive a decision during the week of April 20.
-Students who are not applying for credits and professionals will receive a decision during the week of May 11.
+A. The admissions committee will consider the bulk of applications immediately after the April 15 deadline (or earlier if possible).
+Students applying for credits will receive a decision during the week of April 18 at the latest.
+Students who are not applying for credits and professionals will receive a decision by the week of May 11.
 International applications will be treated earlier, if possible, to facilitate visa requests.

 Q. What is the Cancellation Policy?

 A. For-credit students can cancel their registration and will be subject to University of Ottawa policies.
 Registered non-credit students and professionals will be charged a $100 CAD administrative fee for cancellations.
-If you inform us of your inability to participate more than a week ahead of the first day of the course, the remainder of the fees will be reimbursed.
+If you inform us of your inability to participate before May 20, 2022, the remainder of the fees will be reimbursed.
 Otherwise, no reimbursement will be provided.

 Q. What is the evaluation method for this course?